Schmitzis/debian/roles/syncthing/README.md

 st_disco: {
   'addr': '127.0.0.1',         # Address on which Disco listens itself 'addr_use_wan': true,        # Use discovered WAN IP instead of the provided address?
-  'port': '',                  # Port on which Disco will listen itself, default: 8443 'id': '',                    # Disco's own ID, *will* be overwritten during run 'recreate_certs': true,      # Re-create certificates?
+  'certs_import': false,        # Save existing certificates?
+  'certs_recreate': true,      # Re-create certificates?
 Yields new ID.
-  'replicate': false,          # Add `st_disco_replica` into the systemd config?
+  'id': '',                    # Disco's own ID, *will* be overwritten during run 'port': '',                  # Port on which Disco will listen itself, default: 8443 'replicate': false,          # Add `st_disco_replica` into the systemd config?

   'replica': {